rdsea/bigdataplatforms/tutorials/queuebaseddataingestion/README.md

 * The data producer tells the ingestion workers that the data files are available
 * The workers will perform the ingestion

+There are different ways to implement the workers.
+For the learning purpose, we implement it as a python function or  a program deployed in a container

 ## Message Broker/Queue for Notification
 In this example, we use Redis.
 Make sure you have .env to store environment variables about Redis or using environment variable: